uktrade/pg-bulk-ingest/README.md

 - `batches` - A function that takes a high watermark, returning an iterable that yields data batches that are strictly after this high watermark.
 See Usage above for an example.

 - `high_watermark` (optional) - The high watermark passed into the `batches` function.
-If this is `HighWatermark.LATEST`, then the most high watermark that has most recently been ingested is passed into the `batches` function.
+If this is the `HighWatermark.LATEST`, the default, then the most high watermark that has most recently been ingested is passed into the `batches` function.

-- `ingest_mode` (optional) - The mode of the ingest that controls if existing data will be deleted, and when ingest will be visible to other clients.
+- `visibility` (optional) - When ingests will be visible to other clients.

+- `delete` (optional) - Whether or not to delete existing rows

 ---